Anaerobic Digestion? MV Can Help

 What Is Anaerobic Digestion?

 Anaerobic digestion is a naturally occurring process.
 In the absence of oxygen, bacteria break down organic materials and produce biogas.
-The process reduces -- or digests -- the amount of material, producing biogas as a byproduct.
+The process reduces–or digests–the amount of organic matter, producing biogas as a byproduct.
 This biogas can then be used as an energy source.
 Anaerobic digestion (AD) technology is commonly used throughout the United States to break down sewage sludge at wastewater treatment facilities, byproducts at food and beverage processing facilities and waste (mainly manure) at farms.

 The anaerobic digestion process occurs in three steps.
-First, plant or animal matter is decomposed by bacteria into molecules, such as sugar.
+First, plant or animal matter is decomposed by microorganism s into molecules, such as sugar.
 The decomposed matter is then converted to organic acids, which are then converted to methane gas (biogas).
 The by-products of the process include methane gas AND organic solids and liquids and small amounts of hydrogen sulfide (H2S) gas.
-MV Technologies' systems help to remove the H2S gas from the methane.
+MV Technologies’ systems help to remove the hydrogen sulfide gas from the methane.
 Following this process, both the biogas and the remaining organic solids and liquids can be used in multiple ways, presenting both environmental and economic benefits.

 Environmental Benefits of Anaerobic Digestion

 One of the most obvious environmental benefits of anaerobic digestion is its function in reducing greenhouse gas emissions.
-By capturing methane gas that may have otherwise been lost to the atmosphere, AD operations displace fossil fuel energy use.
-This contributes to climate change mitigation and is notably beneficial in all AD technology use scenarios.
+By capturing methane gas that may have otherwise been lost to the atmosphere, anaerobic digestion operations displace fossil fuel energy use.
+This contributes to climate change mitigation and is notably beneficial in all waste management technology use scenarios.

-The use of AD technology on farms provides a multitude of examples of how anaerobic digestion benefits the environment.
-As farmers work diligently to meet the increasing demand for food and remain viable and profitable in the current global market place, the efficient use of water and nutrients for crop and livestock needs can reduce costs and environmental impacts and contribute to safer, more productive farms.
+The use of anaerobic digestion technology on farms provides a multitude of examples of how anaerobic digestion benefits the environment.
+As farmers work diligently to meet the increasing demand for food and remain viable and profitable in the current global market place, the efficient use of manure and nutrients for crop and livestock needs can reduce costs and environmental impacts and contribute to safer, more productive farms.

 Digesters on farms can: